-- on an actual basis; - on a pro forma basis to give effect to: (1) the conversion of all outstanding shares of our preferred stock into an aggregate of 11,140,262 shares of our common stock upon the closing of this offering; and (2) the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering; and - on a pro forma as adjusted basis to give effect to: (1) the pro forma adjustments described above; and (2) our issuance and sale of 7,550,000 shares of common stock in this offering at the initial public offering price of \$12.50 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us; and (3) the issuance and sale of 400,000 shares of common stock in the concurrent private placement at a price of \$12.50 per share, after deducting the placement agent fee.
+- on an actual basis; - on a pro forma basis to give effect to: (1) the conversion of all outstanding shares of our preferred stock into an aggregate of 27,471,911 shares of our common stock upon the closing of this offering; and (2) the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering; and - on a pro forma as adjusted basis to give effect to: (1) the pro forma adjustments described above; and (2) our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and estimated offering expenses payable by us.

+The pro forma and pro forma as adjusted information below is illustrative only, and our capitalization following the closing of this offering will depend on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this information in conjunction with our financial statements and the related notes appearing at the end of this prospectus, the sections of this prospectus titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other financial information contained in this prospectus.